- Gainesville, GA

 Georgia native Megan Long earned her double-major college degree in only three years at the University of Georgia, then stayed to complete her law degree there.
 Many of her jobs during and after law school were within the state.

-She’s worked in the Georgia Legal Services Program, a county public defender’s office, served as a guardian ad litem, and interned and worked as an associate in private law firms.
+She’s worked in the Georgia Legal Services Program and in a county public defender’s office, served as a guardian ad litem, and interned and worked as an associate in private law firms.
 Within these positions, Megan has represented clients in all aspects of litigation, including settlement negotiation and mediation.
 She is experienced in the hard work that it takes to get a case through to a successful final resolution.

 Megan said she chose Stearns-Law because it’s well-known and -- more importantly -- well-respected.
 “It’s a firm focused on zealous advocacy,” she said.
 “I appreciated Mary’s straightforward attitude and approach to client representation, which was echoed by the rest of the team.”

-Mary was impressed by Megan’s ability to handle tough situations with grace and poise while effectively representing clients and their interests/needs.
+Mary was impressed by Megan’s ability to handle tough situations with grace and poise while effectively representing clients and their interests.
 “Some attorneys can handle tough situations well.
 Others are blessed with dignity and composure.
 Megan possesses a wonderful combination of both.”

 Megan describes herself as someone who believes in representing clients with the same care, compassion, and professionalism that she’d expect as a client.
 “With many unknowns in the process of litigation,” she said, “I see it as my responsibility to keep clients informed and engaged with their representation and to be someone whom they respect and trust.
 As a child of divorce and now as an attorney representing clients in similar situations, I know first-hand how divorce and custody issues can affect all areas of life.
 Therefore, a large part of my practice is spent counseling clients to make sure they have the tools and knowledge to thrive long after their case is completed.”